 Is VT or VTI Better for Financial Independence?

 VTI and VT can get you to Financial Independence Retire Early (FIRE).
 They both have performed excellently and have low expense ratios.

-Being part of the FIRE community, I know we aim for the lowest fees possible, and we’re big fans of Vanguard.
+Being part of the FIRE community, we aim for the lowest fees possible and are big fans of Vanguard.

 My Winner: VTI